jabdownsmash/sepharoth213.github.io/portfolio/_posts/2014-01-15-chromacobra.markdown

 title:  "ChromaCobra"
 date:   2014-01-28
 name: "chromacobra"
-abstract: "A shelved prototype of an interesting take on Snake"
+abstract: "A shelved prototype of an interesting take on Snake."
 ---

 ####Sounds dumb.